Definition of Revenue Expenditure

 Example #2 – Cost of Labor

-Revenue expenditures can be classified in two forms.
+Revenue expenditures can be classified into two forms.
 Direct and indirect.
-The Indirect form has already been covered in example 1 in the form of expenditures that are required to maintain a piece of machinery, equipment or the business in general.
+Example 1 in the form of expenditures required to maintain a piece of machinery, equipment, or the business generally has already covered the indirect form.

-The Direct form of revenue expenditures are those incurred in the raw material, labor or other forms of production that are compulsorily required to have the product or service established.
-Unless these take place, there are no direct factors available to have got the finished product or services for the purpose of selling and thereby conducting the prime business.
+The direct form of revenue expenditures includes the costs incurred in raw materials, labor, or other forms of production that are mandatory for establishing the product or service.
+Unless these occur, there are no direct factors available to get the finished product or services for the purpose of selling and conducting the prime business.

 The cost of labor in this regard becomes an important component.
-These are wages that are paid to the factory workers to carry on the production.
-These might be calculated on a daily, hourly or weekly rate and paid to them on a weekly basis or as of a month-end.
+These wages are paid to the factory workers to carry on the production.
+These might be calculated on a daily, hourly, or weekly rate and paid to them weekly or as of a month-end.
 Again, it is important to establish the important factors around the wages like overtime payment and bonuses.
 These have to be paid in addition to the regular rates.

-A concern could calculate the gross profit in its working if it reduces the direct material and labor cost from the sales that have taken place.
+A concern could calculate the gross profit in its working if it reduces the direct material and labor costs from the sales that have taken place.

 Example #3 – Rent paid